GRASS OF PARNASSUS

 Five white petals.

 The petals have many deep greenish grooves or veins.
-The very central bulge is surrounded by five cream-coloured three-facetted scales, which are themselves surrounded by five sets of yellowish-green coloured sterile stamens which split up into about a dozen stalk-like filaments, each stalk ending in a shiny blob: the false nectarines.
+The very central bulge (the ovary) is surrounded by five cream-coloured anthers now devoid of pollen, which are themselves surrounded by five sets of yellowish-green coloured sterile stamens which split up into about a dozen stalk-like filaments, each stalk ending in a shiny blob: the false nectarines.

 The false nectarines attract pollinators.

-There are ten stamens, but only five anthers; the other five are melliferous at the bottomand crowned by as many as seventeen yellow globular glands (the 'nectarines') which resemble drops of honey, but are in fact dry.
+There are ten stamens, but only five anthers; the other five are melliferous at the bottom and crowned by as many as seventeen yellow globular glands (the false 'nectarines') which resemble drops of honey, but are in fact dry.
 It is possible they serve to attract flies, since in the sun (only), the flower smells sweet-scented.
-There are four stigmas (the large cream coloured bodies).

 25th Sept 2009, Marshland, Great Burney, Grizebeck, Cumbria.
 Photo: © RWD